-If the amendments to the OHSA and the proposed amendments to the WHMIS Regulation come into force, the Ministry of Labour will enforce these new WHMIS 2015 requirements, and continue to enforce the WHMIS 1988 requirements for as long as they remain applicable to employers and workers (i.e., until December 2018).
+Effective July 1, 2016, the Ministry of Labour will enforce the new provincial WHMIS 2015 requirements.
+It will also continue to enforce the WHMIS 1988 requirements for as long as they remain applicable to employers and workers (i.e. until December 1, 2018).

 This will ensure that products that comply with either the old or new WHMIS requirements can be used in the workplace, and that workers are properly trained while both sets of requirements are in place.

-In addition, as of February 11, 2015, the Ministry of Labour has enforced the new WHMIS requirements in the federal Hazardous Products Act (HPA) and new Hazardous Products Regulations.
-The ministry will also continue to enforce the old requirements in the former HPA and former Controlled Products Regulations for as long as they remain applicable to manufacturers and importers (i.e., until May 31, 2017) and distributors (until May 31, 2018).
+With respect to the federal WHMIS requirements, the Ministry of Labour has enforced the new WHMIS requirements in the Hazardous Products Act (HPA) and new Hazardous Products Regulations since February 11, 2015.
+The ministry will also continue to enforce the old requirements in the former HPA and former Controlled Products Regulations for as long as they remain applicable to manufacturers and importers (i.e. until May 31, 2017) and distributors (until May 31, 2018).